FarronF/limerick-council-meetings/meetings/2020/09/21-Monthly Meeting of Metropolitan District of Limerick/Minutes  - Special Meeting of Metropolitan District of Limerick - 4th September 2020.md

 from Councillor Sheahan, Mr. Duclot advised that the Chief Executive’s report for An Bord Pleanála

-would be distributed to all members of the Metropolitan district.--- 3
+would be distributed to all members of the Metropolitan district.
+---
+3

 This concluded the Meeting.